RFK Jr on Joe Rogan: 14 Peptides Moving Out of Category 2 — FDA Panel Confirmed July 2026

 One of the more striking elements of RFK Jr.’s comments was his direct acknowledgment that the Category 2 restrictions had, in his view, created an unregulated market.
 His statement — “We created the black market” — echoed an argument that industry observers and clinicians had been making since the original 2023 restrictions.

-The logic runs as follows: when patients and clinicians lose access to compounded peptides through regulated 503A pharmacies, demand does not disappear.
-Instead, it shifts to unregulated suppliers — often operating online, often outside the United States, and often without the quality controls that compounding pharmacies are required to maintain.
-The result, critics argue, is that patients end up using substances of unknown purity and potency, which is a worse safety outcome than the regulated compounding the restrictions were designed to address.
+The logic is straightforward: when people lose access to compounded peptides through regulated pharmacies, demand doesn’t disappear.
+It shifts to unregulated suppliers — often operating online, often outside the United States, and often without the quality controls that compounding pharmacies maintain.
+The result is that people end up using substances of unknown purity and potency, which is a worse safety outcome than the regulated compounding the restrictions were designed to address.

-Whether one agrees with this framing or not, it represents a significant rhetorical shift from the sitting HHS Secretary.
-The Biden-era FDA’s position was that Category 2 restrictions were necessary to protect patients from substances with insufficient safety profiles.
-The current administration appears to be signaling that the restrictions themselves may have introduced greater risk than the substances they were meant to control.
+Whether you agree with this framing or not, it represents a significant rhetorical shift from the sitting HHS Secretary.
+The Biden-era FDA’s position was that Category 2 restrictions were necessary to protect patients.
+The current administration is signaling that the restrictions themselves may have introduced greater risk than the substances they were meant to control.

 Market Reaction

 The financial markets responded swiftly to RFK Jr.’s comments.
-Shares of Hims & Hers Health (NYSE: HIMS), which operates telehealth and compounding pharmacy services, surged approximately 13.5% on the day of the announcement.
+Shares of Hims & Hers Health (NYSE: HIMS) surged approximately 13.5% on the day of the announcement.
 The market reaction underscores the commercial significance of peptide compounding access — the ability for 503A pharmacies to compound these substances represents a meaningful revenue stream for companies in the telehealth and compounding space.

 Looking Ahead